godotengine/godot-website/collections/_article/rendering-acyclic-graph.md

 #### Command buffers

 Recording work for the GPU and submitting it for execution is a very explicit operation in Vulkan.
-[Command buffers](https://docs.vulkan.org/spec/latest/chapters/cmdbuffers.html) (or command lists in D3D12) are the objects where all the recorded work is stored that will executed at a later point on the GPU.
+[Command buffers](https://docs.vulkan.org/spec/latest/chapters/cmdbuffers.html) (or command lists in D3D12) are the objects where all the recorded work is stored that will be executed at a later point on the GPU.
 These buffers can grow as much as the user desires and they won't be run until they're submitted for execution to a command queue.
 This implies it's essentially possible to record from multiple sources, even multiple threads, and submit the work to the GPU once it's ready with proper synchronization.

 #### Render passes